Gallahorn/Ultraviolence/ModSetup.md

 # 6 Now you can start a new game!
 Head over to the main menu and start a new game :)

+> [!CAUTION]
+> When you start a new game, **__make sure to set the difficulty to "VERY HARD"__**, as otherwise the difficulty mods will not scale properly and you will probably end up with an overly harsh difficulty!

 ## 6.1 When you are ingame
 - Open CET and pick a LUT you like with LUT SWITCHER